yamad07/NeuralProcess/README.md

 # Neural Process
-This repository is implementation of Neural Process.
+This repository is pytorch based implementation of Neural Process.

 Neural Process is a class of neural latent variable models.
 This models combine the best of Neural Network and Gaussian Process.